-In 2016, the Global Economic Forum risks evaluation showed that the water crisis is still at the third place of the global risks.
+The Global Economic Forum risks evaluation recently showed that the water crisis is still at the third place of the global risks in term of impacts.
 In 10 - 15 years, we will have to face a lack of fresh water and potential important conflicts on water use.
 In this context knowing, anticipating, reducing the impacts on water of ENGIE's activity is crucial.

 Water, such as energy, is essential for life.
 The energy sector is the second water user on the earth after agriculture.
 Links are strong between energy and water.
-Hence we include water in our environmental priorities, and we identify the sites which are more exposed to a water stress to develop action plans in concertation with the stakeholders involved in the watersheds.
+Hence we include water in our environmental priorities, and we identify the sites which are more exposed to a water stress to develop action plans in consultation with the stakeholders involved in the watersheds.